ant4g0nist/neil/README.md

 ## `neil history [NUMBER]`

-[32mHow far back from the latest block you want to query?[39m
+How far back from the latest block you want to query?

 ```
 USAGE